-The Board of Governors' continued intransigence - even in the face of such strong expressions of solidarity and support - is troubling and baffling to our members and supporters, and there is growing concern that the University administration is paralyzed with fear or indecision at the prospect of making any commitments - even urgently-necessary ones - that have long-term financial implications.
+The Board of Governors' intransigence is troubling and baffling to our members and supporters, and there is growing concern that the University administration is paralyzed with fear or indecision at the prospect of making any commitments - even urgently-necessary ones - that have long-term financial implications.
 This impression is underscored by UPEI administrators' assertions that the costs of even a modest employee wage increase will have to be borne directly by students, in the form of tuition increases.
 We agree with the recent statement of the UPEI Student Union that this increase is unfair and unwarranted.
 Further, the purported need to reach directly into students' pockets as the only means of absorbing institutional cost increases points to a longstanding over-reliance on student fees to fund University operations, due to continuing shortfalls in the institution's other core revenue stream, the provincial operating grant.

 The University administration's reporting for the Canadian Association of University Business Officers (CAUBO) Financial Information of Universities and Colleges clearly shows that the General Operating Grant from the Government of PEI has remained flat, in inflation-adjusted dollars, over the past decade, even as enrollments have grown by 30%.
 This is obviously unsustainable, especially considering all other University revenue streams, notably external research funding and donations, have declined significantly.
 In all events, it is not appropriate for our provincial university - mandated as a public institution in its foundational legislation - to be receiving the majority of its funding from non-public sources.
-It has not gone unnoticed or unappreciated that your Party has shown great leadership in commitment to begin addressing this issue through a multi-year funding agreement that will provide, "financial stability and predictability," for UPEI.
+Thus far in the election campaign, only the Green Party of PEI has clearly committed to begin addressing this issue with the development of a multi-year funding agreement that will provide, "financial stability and predictability," for UPEI.